 Purchase price allocations are based on fair value of the acquired assets and liabilities.
 This information is obtained mainly through due diligence and other information from the sellers, as well as tangible and intangible asset appraisals.
-The allocations are as follows:
+The allocations for our significant acquisitions, Fairmount and LSC, are as follows: